AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/grids-addon.md

 <InlineAlert variant="info" slots="text1" />

-Please use the iFrame and Document API tabs above to switch between the two domains and find a dropdown in the top-right corner to select which file to show.
+Please use the iframe and Document API tabs above to switch between the two domains and find a dropdown in the top-right corner to select which file to show.

 The `index.html` contains a `<sp-theme>` wrapper, whose role is explained [here](/guides/design/user_interface.md#spectrum-web-components-with-express-theme), and just a button.
 There's already something going on in `index.js` and `code.js` instead, which we must understand.

 ## The Communication API

-A crucial component of any add-on that consumes the Document API is the communication bridge with the iFrame.
+A crucial component of any add-on that consumes the Document API is the communication bridge with the iframe.
 As we've seen earlier, it's precisely the role of the **Communication API**.

-The mechanism is straightforward: through the `runtime` object (`code.js`, line 2), you can invoke the `exposeApi()` method, which grants the iFrame access to the object literal that is passed as a parameter.
-The iFrame must get to the `runtime`, too, and use its `apiProxy()` method passing `"script"`.
+The mechanism is straightforward: through the `runtime` object (`code.js`, line 2), you can invoke the `exposeApi()` method, which grants the iframe access to the object literal that is passed as a parameter.
+The iframe must get to the `runtime`, too, and use its `apiProxy()` method passing `"script"`.
 This asynchronous call results in the same object whose `log()` can now be invoked.

 ![Add-on Communication API](images/grids-addon-communicationapi.png)